-On Monday, July 8th, the Colchester Aux- ary boxes, show a considerable increase.
-It is iliary held its thirty-second anniversary meeting, when Mr. Brock, of Norwich, and the Secretary of the Parent Society addressed the assembly.
-Two sermons were presched by Mr. Angus the day before.
-The collections were about the same as those of the preceding year, and we are happy to say that the donations and annual subscriptions, as well as the cards and missionvery desirable that some well organized plan should be adopted in this county to form auxiliary societies in every district, and to unite those that are formed into a county auxiliary.
+On Monday, July 8th, the Colchester Aux-1 ary boxes, show a considerable increase.
+It is very desirable that some well organized plan should be adopted in this county to form auxiliary societies in every district, and to unite those that are formed into a county auxiliary.
 This would not only considerably augment the amount of regular subscriptions, but greatly reduce the expense of collecting them.